-- Attend a minimum of 90% of all classes. - Produce work that meets the required standard. - Submit work ontime. - Submit work that is clearly his or her own. - Observe the VCAA and school rules. - Satisfactorily complete all outcomes as judged by the teacher.
+- Attend a minimum of 90% of all classes.

+- Produce work that meets the required standard.

+- Submit work on time.

+- Submit work that is clearly their own.

+- Observe the VCAA and school rules.

+- Satisfactorily complete all outcomes as judged by the teacher.